buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/README.md

 * swept area solids
 * sectioned spines

-> NOTE&nbsp; Profile definitions are not subtypes of geometric representation item and can not be used directly to geometrically represent an object.
+> NOTE  Profile definitions are not subtypes of geometric representation item and can not be used directly to geometrically represent an object.

 Profiles can be used to either define a curve or an area.
 In case of a curve, only the boundary is in the domain of the profile definition, in case of an area the boundary and the inside is in the domain of the profile definition.
 A curve can be used for